Together we can make a difference!

 For more details and photos please visit the Commission de l’océan Indien website.

 Dolphins – good behavior Policy

-The Region of Hurghada and El Gouna is populated with several groups of dolphins, mainly the Indo Pacific Bottlenose Dolphin (Tursiops Aduncus) living in the Indian Ocean from Cape town, South Africa to the North of Tokyo, Japan up to the east coast of Australia.
+The Regions of Hurghada and El Quseir are populated with several groups of dolphins, mainly the Indo Pacific Bottlenose Dolphin (Tursiops Aduncus) living in the Indian Ocean from Cape town, South Africa to the North of Tokyo, Japan up to the east coast of Australia.
 This dolphin is very similar but slightly smaller than the Common Bottlenose Dolphin (Tursiops Truncatus) found in all temperate and tropical water of the world.

 We provide at our Dive Centres extensive information regarding these wild animals, like identification, postures when they are asleep, postures when they want to play, how to be approached by them, etc.